kp101/Wellness-Monitor/Adafruit_ESP32_Feather-S2/README.md

 ## Features:

 1. Adjustable scanning periods,
-2. publishing to a secured MQTT broker with a secured 8883 connection,
+2. publishing to an online MQTT broker with a secured 8883 connection,
 4. Settings can be changed in config.h.

 ## Hardware dependencies: